andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 #### Testing Parallelisation: [Knapsack Pro](https://knapsackpro.com)

-Added to our CI to parallelise it.
+Added to our Heroku CI to parallelise it.
 The integration was very easy and it cut our builds to under 5 minutes.
+Most of that time is during setup: installing a browser for our system tests.

 ### Performance, Errors & Uptime: [AppSignal](https://appsignal.com)

 Not as deep technically as some APM software, but at the right level for us and covers a bunch of infrastucture monitoring bases.
-Works nicely well with Heroku.
+Works nicely with Heroku.
+For instance the AppSignal PostgreSQL dashboard gives better insight than the (frankly poor) Heroku version.

 And they send out [stroopwafels](https://www.appsignal.com/waffles).